Donald Trump has been indicted following an investigation into a hush money payment scheme. Here's what we know – KION546

 Trump faces more than 30 counts related to business fraud in the indictment, CNN has reported.
 It remains under seal.

-The former president is expected to be arraigned in Manhattan criminal court next Tuesday, around 2:15 p.m.
-ET, two sources with knowledge of the matter tell CNN.
+The former president is expected to be arraigned in Manhattan criminal court next Tuesday, but the timing of the appearance remains fluid.

-The investigation by the Manhattan District Attorney’s office began when Trump was still in the White House and relates to a $130,000 payment made by Trump’s then-personal attorney Michael Cohen to Daniels in late October 2016, days before the 2016 presidential election, to silence her from going public about an alleged affair with Trump a decade earlier.
+The investigation by the Manhattan district attorney’s office began when Trump was still in the White House and relates to a $130,000 payment made by Trump’s then-personal attorney Michael Cohen to Daniels in late October 2016, days before the presidential election, to silence her from going public about an alleged affair with Trump a decade earlier.
 Trump has denied the affair.

 Which charges are possibly at play?